-These energy-efficiency strategies have different implications for different sectors and customers.
-In addition, the role of any given strategy is likely to vary with changes in markets, cost-effectiveness policies and other developments.
+These energy-efficiency strategies have different implications for different sectors and the role of any given strategy is likely to vary with changes in markets, cost-effectiveness policies and other developments.
+For example, the strategies of continuously improving program designs and services to meet customer needs and provide excellent customer service may at times be difficult to sustain while also implementing the strategy of managing the total cost of delivering energy efficiency.
 Moreover, Energy Trust does not assume additional revenues for the coming five years, and some of these strategies can be expected to compete for funding.

+To balance these potentially conflicting directions, we need to evaluate tradeoffs and find innovative ways to continue supporting customers while reducing delivered costs of programs.
 To account for these factors, Energy Trust will use ongoing planning, budgeting and management processes to balance and make adjustments among and between strategies.
 Sector managers will develop plans adapting the strategies for industrial, commercial and residential sectors.
 Planning staff will bring the strategies into utility Integrated Resource Planning, and annual budgets will allocate funding to specific programs and activities.
 At each point, current information, professional judgment and stakeholder input will help balance strategies.